schorlem/capstone_project/README.md

 5. train_lstm-01-als.ipynb <- Train a LSTM model with word2vec embeddings (This notebook only depends on step 1.)

-6. train_lstm-02-als.ipynb <- Train the final model and check perfomance on the test set (This notebook only depends on step 1.)
+6. train_lstm-02-als.ipynb <- Train the final model and check performance on the test set (This notebook only depends on step 1.)

 You can just run all of them in order.
 The training of these algorithms can take a long time